 Korsakoff syndrome is characterized by memory impairment, specifically short-term memory loss (i.e., the inability to form new memories).
 In some cases, affected individuals may also have random loss of long-term memories.
 In rare cases, individuals may create imaginary events to fill in gaps in their memory (confabulation).

 Similar to Korsakoff syndrome, alcoholic dementia is a form of alcohol-related brain damage that results in memory loss.
 However, symptoms of Korsakoff syndrome are typically more severe than those associated with alcoholic dementia.

 Long-term alcohol abuse directly impacts brain function and alters your brain chemistry (neurotransmitters).
 In addition, alcohol consumption affects the hormonal systems in your body associated with common mental health conditions.
 Due to alcohol’s depressive effect, those with AUD also have a higher risk of attempting suicide and engaging in self-harm.

 Common mental health disorders associated with heavy alcohol use include:

 Depression, which is a group of conditions that lower a person’s mood, affects about 80 percent of alcoholics at some point.
 Depression comes in many forms, including clinical depression, persistent depressive disorder, and bipolar disorders, among others.
-The effects can come in waves throughout life or be long-term.
+The effects of alcohol can come in waves throughout life or can be long-term.

 Since alcohol is a depressant, the substance enhances the symptoms of depression due to its sedative effects.